// where it is#

 // the MTM-proxy caveat#

-For year-end filing, you'll want the real fills.
-Sage's roadmap (W520+) wires actual fills into this export; for now, the CSV is best treated as a draft to hand to your accountant alongside the venue's own statements.
+When a row does carry a mark, proceeds = cost basis + the open mark-to-market PnL: that's an UNREALIZED figure for a still-open position, not an actual fill.
+For year-end filing you'll want the real fills.
+Sage's roadmap (W520+) wires actual fills into this export; for now, treat the CSV as a draft to hand to your accountant alongside the venue's own statements.

 // this is not tax advice#